Echinacea purpurea Seeds.

 Growing Echinacea purpurea

-Direct Sowing: Autumn and Winter.
+Direct Sowing: Autumn and Winter

-- They do not do as well in very humid climates or in rainy areas where the soil stays wet.
+- As native prairie plants, they thrive in hot, dry climates and do not do as well in very humid climates or in rainy areas where the soil stays wet.

-Medical Disclaimer
+Disclaimer

-Information is for educational and informational purposes only and may not be construed as medical advice.
+All medicinal information on this website is for educational and informational purposes only and may not be construed as medical advice.
 The information is not intended to replace medical advice or treatment offered by healthcare professionals.